Oprah Daily: Overview

 It was first published on April 19, 2000.
-As of June 2004, its average paid circulation was over 2.7 million copies, two thirds by subscription.
-A South African edition was first published in April 2002; according to the South African Advertising Research Foundation, its average readership was over 300,000.
+As of June 2004, its average paid circulation was more than 2.7 million copies, two thirds by subscription.
+A South African edition was first published in April 2002; according to the South African Advertising Research Foundation, its average readership was more than 300,000.
 The editor of the South African edition is Samantha Page.
 While the sales of most magazines published in the U.S. declined in 2009, O Magazine increased its newsstand sales by 5.8 percent to 662,304 copies during the second half of the year.
 O's newsstand sales fell 15.8% during the first half of 2010, while its subscription circulation increased, and sales fell 8.2% in the later half of the year.

 Since its inception until the September 2020 edition, Oprah appeared on the cover of every issue of O. The first cover with someone else on it is that of April 2009 issue in which Oprah appears together with the First Lady Michelle Obama.
 The second shared cover is with fellow daytime host Ellen DeGeneres on the December 2009 issue, in which four separate covers were shot for this special holiday issue.
 For the first time in 20 years of publication, the September 2020 edition featured entirely someone other than Oprah on the cover.
 This edition featured the late Breonna Taylor, a young woman killed by police in Louisville, Kentucky.

 The magazine serves 63.6% white, 29.8% African-American, 8.8% Hispanic, 1.8% Asian and 6.6% other women.
 It is directed towards a median age of 47.9, median home value of $214,281, median HHI of $68,911, and median IEI of $38,756.

-In July 2020, it was announced that O Magazine will end its regular print publications after the December 2020 issue.
+The last print issue is the December 2020 issue, after the announcement in July 2020 that said that there would be no more print issues after the December 2020 issue.
 The issue featured an article where Oprah thanked readers and also acknowledged it was the "final monthly print edition" of O.